 If you find yourself playing with Registry Editor and tweaking your system quite frequently, you might as well feel bored manually navigating to different registry keys.
 While it gives you an idea of a basic hierarchy of registry keys, it can get tiring.
 Today, we are going to look at different ways using which you can directly jump to any desired registry key with a single keystroke.
 You can directly jump & go to your desired Registry Key in the Windows Registry Editor, using a Batch Script, VB Script, Microsft RegJump or portable freeware Registry Key Jumper.

-Directly jump to any Registry key
+How to directly jump to any Registry key

 Now, you might have noticed that whenever you open registry editor, it automatically lands on the registry key that was last viewed.
 That’s because the Registry Editor saves the last key at a separate location and it refers that location while launching the editor.
-When you want to open Registry Editor to any desired key path, the idea is to save this path in the value field of LastKey so that next time you open Registry Editor, it launches at your desired key path.
+When you want to open Registry Editor to any desired key path, the idea is to save this path in the value field of LastKey so that next time you open the Registry Editor, it launches at your desired key path.

 There are three ways you can jump directly to the desired registry key.
 Let us take a look at them.